Pioneering seaweed conservation and restoration in the UK and overseas.

 Mapping Global Seaweed Forests

-We have helped to co-fund two PhD students who are situated at the Marine Biological Association in Plymouth.
-These students are working on active restoration measures such as the Green Gravel seeding technique and are investigating the health of Devon’s native seaweed populations.
-Together, their work supports the development of national guides to educate government and other stakeholders about the opportunities and challenges associated with seaweed harvesting and conservation.
+We have co‑funded two PhD students based at the Marine Biological Association in Plymouth.
+They are advancing active restoration measures, such as the green gravel seeding technique, and investigating the health of Devon’s native seaweed populations.
+Their work supports the development of national guidance to inform government and other stakeholders about the opportunities and challenges associated with seaweed harvesting and conservation.

 Rosie Bright